openfin/excel-api-example/DOCS.md

 ### Properties

 ```
-`connected`: Boolean // indicates that OpenFin is connected to the helper service
+connected: Boolean // indicates that OpenFin is connected to the helper service
-`initialized`: Boolean // indicates that the current window is subscribed to Excel service events
+initialized: Boolean // indicates that the current window is subscribed to Excel service events
 ```

 ### Functions